lex-node/governance/constitution/constitution.md

 ## Interpretation, Dispute Resolution, Etc.

 ### Interpretation
 1.1.
-This Constitution does not take precedence over the Pocket Protocol.
-If there is any conflict or inconsistency between this Constitution and the Pocket Protocol with respect to any matter, the Pocket Protocol shall prevail, govern and control such matter, except if such conflict or inconsistency arises as a result of a Material Adverse Exception Event.
-Material Adverse Exception Event (MAEE) means:
+The Mission Statement and Principles are non-binding recitals provided for informational purposes only; provided, however, that in the event of any ambiguity in the interpretation of the plain language of the Articles, the resolution of such ambiguity shall take into account the Mission Statement and Principles.
 1.2.
-The Mission Statement and Principles are non-binding recitals provided for informational purposes only; provided, however, that in the event of any ambiguity in the interpretation of the plain language of the Articles, the resolution of such ambiguity shall take into account the Mission Statement and Principles.

-1.3.
 Any rule of construction to the effect that ambiguities are to be resolved against the drafting party shall not be applied in the construction or interpretation of this Constitution.

 ### Binding Nature of Constitution
 2.1.
 Each Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (a) the Pocket Network (whether through Pocket Core or any other software); (b) the Pocket Blockchain; or (c) any of the other Pocket Technologies in connection with the Pocket Network or Pocket Blockchain (each such Person, a ***User**) is, without any further any action or agreement, automatically deemed to have consented to and agreed to be bound by and become a party to this Constitution.